J-16 Slick

 J-19 Shachi

-Shachi's first offspring, Rigel (J-29), lived only a few weeks.
-Shachi spent much of her time babysitting young calves until July 1, 2005 when she had her second known offspring, Eclipse (J-41).
-Shachi became a grandmother in February 2015 when Eclipse had her first offspring, Nova (J-51) and then again in September 2020 when Crescent (J-58) was born.
+Shachi's first calf, J-29, lived only a few weeks.
+She spent much of her time babysitting young calves until July 1, 2005 when she had another calf, Eclipse (J-41).
+Shachi became a first time grandmother in February 2015 when Eclipse had her first offspring, J-51.
+In 2020 she became a grandmother again, Crescent (J-58).

 Adopt